vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 an important part of a healthy circulation cycle.** For example, let’s say we have a money supply of 100 units and WE the people decide how to spend those 100 units every year.
-Government spending pays for those things that matter to all of us – the foundation of a healthy and prosper- ous economy.
+Government spending pays for those things that matter to all of us – the foundation of a healthy and prosperous economy.
 It can pay us all a basic income, pay for basic healthcare, pay for education, pay for a well-staffed justice system...

 Whatever government spending buys, money goes to someone.
 It pays